MattB17/Cpp-Pong-Game/README.md

   * All installation instructions can be found [here](https://www.libsdl.org/projects/SDL_ttf/)
   * Note that for Linux an `apt` or `apt-get` installation is preferred to building from source:
     * `sudo apt-get -y install libsdl2-ttf-dev`
+  * For this to work a `FindSDL2TTF.cmake` file is required.
+This project has such a file in the `cmake` folder which was taken from the following [GitHub Page](https://github.com/Deraen/ohj2710/blob/master/cmake_modules/FindSDL2TTF.cmake)
 * DejaVu-TTF >= 2.37
   * All installation instructions can be found [here](https://sourceforge.net/projects/dejavu/files/dejavu/2.37/)
   * Note that for Linux an `apt` or `apt-get` installation is preferred to building from source: